Iucasmaia/autosub/README.md

 # Autosub <a href="https://pypi.python.org/pypi/autosub"><img src="https://img.shields.io/pypi/v/autosub.svg"></img></a>

 ### Auto-generated subtitles for any video
+* Removed request via request for Google Web Speech API.

+* Added Speech Recognition with Wit.AI support using -W argument.

 Autosub is a utility for automatic speech recognition and subtitle generation.
-It takes a video or an audio file as input, performs voice activity detection to find speech regions, makes parallel requests to Google Web Speech API to generate transcriptions for those regions, (optionally) translates them to a different language, and finally saves the resulting subtitles to disk.
+It takes a video or an audio file as input, performs voice activity detection to find speech regions, makes parallel requests to Speech Recognition API to generate transcriptions for those regions, (optionally) translates them to a different language, and finally saves the resulting subtitles to disk.
 It supports a variety of input and output languages (to see which, run the utility with the argument `--list-languages`) and can currently produce subtitles in either the [SRT format](https://en.wikipedia.org/wiki/SubRip) or simple [JSON](https://en.wikipedia.org/wiki/JSON).

 ### Installation

 1. Install [ffmpeg](https://www.ffmpeg.org/).
-2. Run `pip install autosub`.
+2. Run `pip install autosubmaia`.

 ### Usage